Mise en Place

 The concept originated in 19th-century French professional kitchens, where Auguste Escoffier formalized the brigade system.
 Line cooks needed a way to handle dozens of orders per hour without fumbling.
 The answer was total preparation before service began.
 That discipline carries into home kitchens just as well.

-Why mise en place matters
+Why mise en place is important

 Mise en place is not about being neat for the sake of it.
 It solves real problems that cause meals to go wrong.

 You catch mistakes early.
-Reading the full recipe and pulling every ingredient exposes gaps before they become emergencies.
+Reading the recipe and pulling every ingredient exposes gaps before they become emergencies.
 No more discovering halfway through a stir-fry that you're out of soy sauce.

 Timing-sensitive techniques actually work.
 Searing meat, deglazing a pan, or blanching vegetables all depend on having everything within arm's reach when the moment comes.
 The Maillard reaction that builds deep browning happens in a narrow temperature window.
 Scrambling for an ingredient during that window means losing control of the heat.